AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 #### A Virtual Audio Cable (VAC) is what you need to use the voice changer on Discord & Games.

 !!!
 For Windows
-Download this: <u>[VAC Lite (Virtual-Audio-Cable by Muzychenko)](https://software.muzychenko.net/freeware/vac470lite.zip)</u>
+Download this: <u>[VAC Lite (Virtual-Audio-Cable by Muzychenko)](https://software.muzychenko.net/freeware/vac470lite.zip)</u>.
+(Be sure to not use any toher vac like VB Audio Cable.)
 !!!

 - Run `setup64`, not 64a, after extracting the zip to a new folder

-- After installing the Virtual Cable, it changes your default audio system.
+- After installing the VAC Lite, it changes your default audio system.
 Click **Yes** when it asks you to open the audio device settings (or press WIN+R, type "mmsys.cpl" if you closed it already), and change your **Recording** and **Playback** devices back to your usual devices.
 Same for communications device aswell (right click -> set as default communication device)

 !!!
 For Mac
 Download either: